toluaina/pgsync/README.md

   }
 ```

-PGSync address the following challenges:
+PGSync addresses the following challenges:
 - What if we update the author's name in the database?
 - What if we wanted to add another author for a book?
 - What if there are lots of documents already with the same author